The bully pulpit: Trump pushes Washington, but virus resists

 “The future of our country and indeed our civilization is at stake on Nov.
 3,” Trump said Friday.

 Trump has spent his presidency bending Washington to his will.
 He has transformed a public health crisis into a political litmus test.
 He has presided over a booming, if stratified, economy, and claimed he created it.
 He has again forced race to the center of the American conversation, using federal police to enforce his view.
-He has alienated historic allies and changed how much of the world views the United States.
+He has alienated historical allies and changed how much of the world views the United States.

 At seminal moments — in set speeches, impromptu riffs and long-sought policy reversals, examined in this story — he has redefined, at least temporarily, the presidency.